-In conclusion, we presented above a comprehensive study of scanning tunneling spectroscopy of the tip-cleaned (111) surface of the half-Heusler alloys YPtBi and LuPtBi.
-While a bulk $T_c^b$ of $\sim$0.8 K is observed for both systems, we find a much larger corresponding gap in our tunneling studies with $T_c^s$'s of $\sim$2.3 K and $\sim$6.5 K for YPtBi and LuPtBi respectively.
+In conclusion, we presented a comprehensive study of the (111) surface of the half-Heusler alloys YPtBi and LuPtBi.
+While a bulk $T_c^b$ of $\sim$0.8 K is observed for both systems, we find a much larger corresponding gap in our tunneling studies with $T_c^s$'s of $\sim$2.3 K and $\sim$6.5 K for YPtBi and LuPtBi, respectively.
 Mutual inductance measurements of YPtBi further revealed a small diamagnetic response that onsets around $T_c^s$.
-Polar Kerr effect on YPtBi indicate that TRS is broken near or at $T_c^s$.
-Together, our data indicate that chiral surface superconductivity may precede bulk condensation in these materials, a hypothesis which is strongly supported by recent calculations \cite{Schwemmer2022}.
+Polar Kerr effect on YPtBi indicates that TRS is broken near or at $T_c^s$.
+Together, our data suggest that chiral surface superconductivity precedes bulk condensation in these materials, a hypothesis which is strongly supported by recent calculations \cite{Schwemmer2022}.
 While additional work is required to determine the order parameter of these states, our results open a new direction to engineering topological superconducting states in half Heusler compounds.
-While our study was conducted on single crystals, Kim {\it et al.} \cite{Kim2023} recently demonstrated epitaxially growth of YPtBi films, which can also be encapsulated by an alumina film, preventing degradation of the surface.
+Although our study was conducted on single crystals, Kim {\it et al.} \cite{Kim2023} recently demonstrated epitaxially growth of YPtBi films, which can also be encapsulated by an alumina film, preventing degradation of the surface.
 This system is therefore highly promising for quantum device applications.

 \acknowledgments We thank Ronny Thomale and J\"org Schmalian for illuminating discussions.
-This work was supported by the U.~S.~Department of Energy (DOE) Office of Basic Energy Science, Division of Materials Science and Engineering at Stanford under contract No.~DE-AC02-76SF00515.
+This work was supported by the U.~S.~Department of Energy (DOE) Office of Basic Energy Science, Division of Materials Science and Engineering at Stanford under contract No.~DE-AC02-76SF00515 and by the National Science Foundation Award Number: 2307132.
 EP was partially supported by the Koret Foundation.